MherZaqaryan/DrawIt/README.md

 # DrawIt
 -----
-DrawIt Minigame by Mher Zaqaryan (MrIronMan)
+DrawIt Mini-game by Mher Zaqaryan
 -----
 What is DrawIt ?